Business Design, Mindset, Motivation, blog Kellie Adkins Business Design, Mindset, Motivation, blog Kellie Adkins

 Business as Unusual says…

-Stay in your strengths to ensure optimal productivity
+• Center in your strengths for optimal productivity and less overwhelm

-Own your place in the marketplace and begin to balance historical underrepresentation
+• Own your place in the marketplace and name that privilege

 Business as Unusual says your business (or mission-driven organization) is a vehicle for social good and commerce.